Georgia Tech Yellow Jackets Logo

 Georgia Tech Yellow Jackets LogoGeorgia Tech Yellow Jackets Logo PNG

-The Georgia Tech Yellow Jackets logo showcases the strength of college sports—that it nurtures real talent, which eventually moves on to professional teams.
+The Georgia Tech Yellow Jackets logo showcases the strength of college sports, emphasizing that it nurtures real talent, which eventually moves on to professional teams.
 The emblem emphasizes the athletes’ excellence, highlighting their essential qualities: the ability to deliver a decisive strike in any situation, even the most unexpected ones.

 Georgia Tech Yellow Jackets: Brand overview

 The Georgia Institute of Technology was established in Atlanta, Georgia, in 1885, marking the beginning of the Georgia Tech Yellow Jackets’ history in the late 19th century.
-The athletic teams of the school swiftly came to define its character.
+The school’s athletic teams swiftly came to define its character.

 Founded in 1892, the football program served as the prototype for the Georgia Tech Yellow Jackets.
 The school’s inaugural match occurred on November 5, 1892, with a 0-28 loss to the University of Georgia.
 Even though it got off to a poor start, this game launched one of the most storied and intense rivalries in college football history in the United States.